Quell21/aws-sap-code/auto-scaling-and-elb/lifecycle-action.md

 5. Subscribe the function to the topic

-aws sns subscribe --topic-arn <sns-topic-arn> --protocol lambda --notification-endpoint arn:aws:lambda:us-east-1:821711655051:function:lambda-lifecycle
+aws sns subscribe --topic-arn arn:aws:sns:us-east-1:692859928929:my-lifecycle-topic --protocol lambda --notification-endpoint arn:aws:lambda:us-east-1:692859928929:function:lambda-lifecycle

 6. Check that the trigger is present in Lambda, create if necessary